Part I: Development, history & production --- Part II: Camouflage, description, specifications & modeling

-|A freshly captured TKS, with hand painted German 1939 recognition crosses.|
+|A freshly captured TKS, with hand painted German 1939-style recognition crosses.|

-The photos come from different sources, mostly private collections, taken by anonymous German soldiers.
+The photographs come from different sources, mostly private collections, taken by anonymous German soldiers.
 They are published in an educational and research purpose only.
 Quality of many photos is mediocre, but they are mostly unique ones.
 We are still looking for new photos, or existing ones in a better quality!

-In 1935, a platoon of 6 tankettes TKS was sold to Estonia, as a result of a promotional visit of the Polish tankette platoon in August 1934 (a price was 300.654 zloty for a platoon, plus 37.535 zloty for spare parts).
-In addition, one motorcycle was presented by the Poles (presumably CWS M-111 Sokół 1000).
+On 6 November 1934, a platoon of six tankettes TKS with two auxiliary trailers was ordered by Estonia, as a result of a promotional visit of the Polish tankette platoon in August 1934 (a price was 300.654 zloty for the tankettes, 313.774 zloty with parts and equipment).
+The vehicles were delivered in early 1935.
+In addition, the Poles presented one motorcycle (presumably CWS M-111 Sokół 1000 sidecar).
 In spite of their limited combat value, they were the only modern Estonian tanks in the second part of 1930s.
-They were painted in the Polish early camouflage (so-called in Poland: the "Japanese-style"), consisting of patches of light blue-gray, yellowish sand and olive green, separated with thin black stripes.
+They were painted in Polish early camouflage, consisting of patches of light blue-gray, yellowish sand and olive green, separated with thin black stripes (described in detail in Part II).
 They were next seized by the Soviets incorporating Estonia.

-|Presentation of the Polish TKS in Estonia, 1934.
+|The demonstration of Polish TKS in Estonia, 1934.
 On the left, CWS M-111 (Sokół 1000) motorcycle.||Estonian TKS on parade, 24 February 1937.|

 |Polish TKS in Estonia - on the right there is the Estonian chief of staff, Gen. Reek, on the left - Col. Spałek (Polish).
-Note Estonian tank helmet.||Estonian TKS tankette, no. 158.|
+Note Estonian tank helmet.

-|The TKS platoon in Estonia (Polish truck Polski Fiat PF-621L on the right).|
+|The Polish TKS platoon in Estonia (Polish truck Polski Fiat PF-621L is on the right).|

 During the Spanish Civil War, the Spanish Republican government was interested in buying 80 tankettes, but a deal was not made due to Poland's official policy of non-intervention, supported by the League of Nations.
-There was some Polish intelligence information from 1937 claiming, that the Republicans had a party of the Polish tankettes, but it is almost certainly just a rumour (adding to a fact, that there is no trace of deal concerning tankettes, it is unlikely, that they would not have been noticed by the Spanish Civil War researchers so far).
-In spite of the non-intervention policy, Poland unofficially delivered some weapons to the Republican side during the conflict, among others a party of obsolete FT-17 tanks, guns and small arms.
+There was some Polish intelligence information from 1937 claiming, that the Republicans possessed a party of Polish tankettes, but it is almost certainly just a rumour (adding to a fact, that there is no trace of a deal concerning tankettes, it is unlikely, that they would not have been noticed by the Spanish Civil War researchers so far).
+In spite of the non-intervention policy, Poland unofficially delivered some weapons to the Republican side during the conflict, among others a party of obsolete FT tanks, guns and small arms.
 On the other hand, it delivered obsolete fighter aircraft PWS-10 to Franco.

 |On both photos: freshly-captured TKS with provisional hand-applied recognition markings (additionally WH for Wehrmacht).
 Upper photo probably shows a tankette of the Warsaw Armoured-Motorized Brigade's reconnaissance unit, lost in Lipsko on 8.
 09. 1939.|